hove-io/navitia/documentation/slate/source/includes/isochrones.md

 </a>

--   or [isochrones](#isochrones_api) service which provides a multi-polygon stream in order to plate colors directly on a map, or to filter geocoded objects inside the polygon here is a fiddle example:
+-   or [isochrones](#isochrones_api) service which provides a multi-polygon stream in order to plate colors directly on a map, or to filter geocoded objects inside the polygon.
+Here is a fiddle example:

 <a
     href="http://jsfiddle.net/gh/get/jquery/2.2.2/CanalTP/navitia/tree/documentation/slate/source/examples/jsFiddle/graphical_isochrone/"